Software-Engineering-Assistantship/backend-fastAPI-ess/README.md

 - [python-dotenv](https://pypi.org/project/python-dotenv/): A simple way to manage your environment variables in python scripts.
 - [FastAPI](https://fastapi.tiangolo.com/): A modern, fast (high-performance), web framework for building APIs with Python.
 - [Uvicorn](https://www.uvicorn.org/): An ASGI web server implementation for Python.
+- [Docker](https://docs.docker.com/get-started/overview/): Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+- [Docker Compose](https://docs.docker.com/compose/): Docker Compose is a tool for defining and running multi-container Docker applications.
 - [Pydantic](https://docs.pydantic.dev/latest/): The most widely used data validation library for Python.
 - [Pymongo](https://pymongo.readthedocs.io/en/stable/tutorial.html): A Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python.
 - [Pytest](https://docs.pytest.org/en/7.4.x/): Framework that makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries.